 Tank size

-The minimum tank size for a betta fish should be at least 5 gallons (19 liters).
-This size allows for better water stability, easier maintenance, and more room for the fish to swim and explore.
-Betta fish swims in all water layers, however, it prefers the upper one.
+The minimum recommended tank size for a betta fish is 5 gallons (19 liters).
+This size provides better water stability, easier maintenance, and ample space for the fish to swim and explore.
+While bettas are known to swim throughout the water column, they generally prefer the upper layers.

-Larger tanks are generally preferred, as they provide more swimming space and room for decorations.
-A larger tank also helps dilute waste products and provides a more stable environment.
+Larger tanks are generally preferred, as they offer more swimming space and room for decorations.
+They also help dilute waste products and maintain a more stable environment, contributing to the overall health and well-being of your betta fish.

 Water parameters

-1. Temperature: Betta fish thrive in water temperatures between 76°F and 82°F (24°C and 28°C).
-It’s important to provide a stable and consistent temperature within this range using a reliable aquarium heater.
+- Temperature: Betta fish thrive in water temperatures between 76°F and 82°F (24°C and 28°C).
+Consistency is key, so use a reliable aquarium heater to maintain a stable temperature within this range.

-2. pH Level: The ideal pH range for betta fish is slightly acidic to neutral, around 6.5 to 7.5.
-It’s important to monitor the pH level using a test kit and make any necessary adjustments using pH buffers or conditioners designed for freshwater aquariums.
+- pH Level: The ideal pH range for betta fish is slightly acidic to neutral, around 6.5 to 7.5.
+Regularly monitor the pH using a test kit and make adjustments with pH buffers or conditioners designed for freshwater aquariums to ensure a stable environment.

-3. Water Hardness: Betta fish can tolerate a range of water hardness, but ideally, the general hardness (GH) should be between 5 to 20 dGH (degrees of general hardness).
-This range encompasses slightly soft to moderately hard water.
+- Water Hardness: Betta fish can tolerate a range of water hardness, but ideally, the general hardness (GH) should be between 5 to 20 dGH (degrees of general hardness).
+This range represents slightly soft to moderately hard water, which is suitable for bettas.

-4. Ammonia and Nitrite: Ammonia and nitrite are harmful to fish and should be kept at zero.
-Monitor these parameters regularly, especially during the initial cycling period of a new aquarium, and ensure proper biological filtration to establish a healthy nitrogen cycle.
+- Ammonia and Nitrite: Both ammonia and nitrite are harmful to fish and should be kept at zero.
+Regularly test these parameters, especially during the initial setup of a new aquarium, and ensure proper biological filtration to establish a healthy nitrogen cycle.

-5. Nitrate Levels: Nitrate is a byproduct of the nitrogen cycle and should be maintained at a relatively low level, preferably below 40 ppm (parts per million).
-Regular water changes can help keep nitrate levels in check.
+- Nitrate Levels: Nitrate is a byproduct of the nitrogen cycle and should be maintained at a relatively low level, ideally below 40 ppm (parts per million).
+Performing regular water changes helps keep nitrate levels in check and supports overall water quality.

 Substrate